pingcap/docs/tispark-overview.md

 > **Warning:**
 >
-> You may find TiSpark can be deployment by TiUP in this [doc](/tispark-deployment-topology.md).
-Note that it has been deprecated.
+> Deploying TiSpark using TiUP as described in this [doc](/tispark-deployment-topology.md) has been deprecated.

 Since TiSpark is a TiDB connector of Spark, to use it, a running Spark cluster is required.

-Here we give some basic advice for the deployment of Spark.
-Please Turn to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.
+This document provides basic advice on deploying Spark.
+Please turn to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.

 For independent deployment of Spark cluster:

-+ It is recommended to allocate 32G memory for Spark.
++ It is recommended to allocate 32 GB memory for Spark.
 Reserve at least 25% of the memory for the operating system and the buffer cache.
 + It is recommended to provision at least 8 to 16 cores per machine for Spark.
 First, you must assign all the CPU cores to Spark.

 The following is an example based on the `spark-env.sh` configuration: